Creative Cloud Libraries

 License it directly in the Library panel using the cart icon.

 Add the watermarked image to your library using the plus sign, then license it once you are sure it is the right image.

 With the Capture in-app extension in Photoshop, quickly turn images into various design elements, such as color themes, patterns, vector shapes, and gradients.
 These are automatically saved to your libraries and instantly usable in your current project, or other Adobe applications.
-To learn more, see Use the Capture in-app extension in Photoshop.
+Learn more.

-Access assets from your Creative Cloud Libraries and the libraries shared with you within the Spark Post editor on web.
-To learn more, see How Do I Place Images From My Creative Cloud Libraries?
+Access assets from your Creative Cloud Libraries and the libraries shared with you within the Adobe Express app.
+Learn more.

 The Creative Cloud add-on for Microsoft Word and PowerPoint lets you access your libraries within Word and PowerPoint.
 Incorporate your design assets into your presentations, reports, brochures, and other collaterals.
 For details, see Adobe Creative Cloud Add-in for Word and PowerPoint.

 Create automatic workflows called zaps by connecting your Creative Cloud Libraries with Google Sheets, Slack, or any of the other 1,500+ apps available on Zapier.
 For details, see Creative Cloud Libraries for Zapier.